We acknowledge and give thanks to the Snaw-Naw-As First Nations on whose ancestral lands we play.

 NBPC Bylaws

-The Nanoose Bay Pickleball Club Inaugural Annual General Meeting (AGM) will be held on May 4th at 1:00 pm in the Nanoose Bay Community Center, Multipurpose Room #1.
+The Nanoose Bay Pickleball Club 2025 Annual General Meeting (AGM) will be held on Saturday May 3rd at 1:00 pm in the Nanoose Bay Community Center, Multipurpose Room #1.
 Please see below for the following AGM documents:

 Minutes (AGM) - May 4, 2024